MicrosoftDocs/win32/desktop-src/Virtual/msvm-shutdowncomponent.md

 ---
 title: Msvm\_ShutdownComponent class
-description: Represents the state of the shutdown service, which provides a mechanism to shut down the operating system of the virtual machine from the management interfaces on the host system. ms.assetid: '0ca64331-7a25-4cac-ba2c-fdd758f6f78f'
+description: Represents the state of the shutdown service, which provides a mechanism to shut down the operating system of the virtual machine from the management interfaces on the host system. ms.assetid: 0ca64331-7a25-4cac-ba2c-fdd758f6f78f
+keywords:
+- Msvm_ShutdownComponent class Hyper-V
-keywords: ["Msvm_ShutdownComponent class Hyper-V", "Msvm_ShutdownComponent class Hyper-V , described"]
+- Msvm_ShutdownComponent class Hyper-V , described
 topic_type:
 - apiref
 api_name: